gato-gordo/es6_notes/README.md

 >An arrow function expression (also known as fat arrow function) has a shorter syntax compared to function expressions and lexically binds the this value (does not bind its own this, arguments, super, or new.target).
 Arrow functions are always anonymous.

+**Arrow functions syntactic sugar**

-As anonymous functions, they are most often useful in cases where you have a short functions.
+As anonymous functions, arrow functions are most often useful in cases where you are declaring short callback functions.
 Take a function that adds together all the values passed into it as arguments.
 The ES5 way of doing this would be:

-**Arrow functions syntactic sugar**
 `
 function add(){
     var nums = Array.prototype.slice.call(arguments);